 Social Environment Shapes Behavior

-The people you interact with regularly also influence your habits.
-If your friends and family prioritize fitness, you’re more likely to adopt similar behaviors.
-On the other hand, if your social circle engages in unhealthy habits, it can be challenging to break free from those patterns.
+The people around you influence your habits more than you might realize.
+If your friends prioritize fitness, you’re more likely to adopt similar behaviors.
+Conversely, if your social circle engages in unhealthy habits, it can be harder to break free from those patterns.

 The Power of Proximity

-A study published in the Journal of Consumer Research found that people are more likely to eat healthy foods when they are placed within easy reach.
-Simply moving a fruit bowl to the center of the kitchen counter can significantly increase fruit consumption.
+A study published in the Journal of Consumer Research found that people are more likely to eat healthy foods when they are placed closer to them.
+For example, placing a fruit bowl on your kitchen counter instead of hiding it in the fridge can significantly increase your fruit consumption.

 The Influence of Social Norms

-What steps will you take today to optimize your environment for success?
+What changes will you make to your environment today to support your goals?
 Share your thoughts in the comments below!